ShKlinkenberg/statistics-lectures/README.md

 ## Topics

 This folder contains all topics covered in my teaching.
 New topics can be added by creating a new topic folder and inside the folder a new topic .rmd file.
-The .rmd file has no YAML header, just a first sectin heading # and subsequent ## headings.
+The .rmd file has no YAML header, just a first section heading # and subsequent ## headings.

 ## Courses